Nanaki Bawa

 Editor-in-Chief

-Nanaki is a second year majoring in Neuroscience.
+Nanaki is a third year majoring in Neuroscience.
 She has a passion for journalism and storytelling which she has explored since high school; with a particular interest in health equity, ethics, and policy, she has spotlighted issues like menstrual inequity, the computerization of health care, and triaging during emergencies.
 She joined VJB to channel her interest in writing, design, and editing, and is excited for a great semester ahead!

 Outside of VJB, she is involved Peer Health Educators, research, Sikh Student Association, Nu Rho Psi Neuroscience Honor Society, CGHE, and HRL.
 In her free time, she enjoys doing calligraphy, playing the dilruba, doing yoga, and baking!